Hacktoberfest 2024 & Hacksquad 2024

 Push your branch to your forked repository:

-git push origin feature/your-feature-name
+git push origin new-branch

 -

-Open a Pull Request to the main branch of this repository with a descriptive title and summary of your changes.
+- Provide a descriptive title and summary of your changes.

 Example Contributions